HayleyHerlich/HayleyHerlich/README.md

 ### Hi there, I'm Hayley Herlich 👋
 <hr>

 I am a graduating senior at Rhodes College.
-I have experience as a Front-End Software Engineer and freelance web design.
+I have experience as a Front-End Software Engineer and freelance web designer.
 I am excited to learn more and begin my career as a SWE!